undergroundwires/CEH-in-bullet-points/chapters/01-introduction/data-leakage-backup-and-recovery.md

    - because backing-up everything is too costly and takes up much storage.
 2. **Choose appropriate backup media**
    - Reliable, solid, preferably cheap
-   - E.g. USBs or portable media for personal users, and HDD/SDDs for companies with PCIs for more speed.
+   - E.g. USBs or portable media for personal users, and HDD/SDDs for companies for more speed.
 3. **Choose the appropriate backup strategy**
    - Check features such as scheduling, monitoring file changes to update back-ups, protocols, integrations...
    - Paid vs Free